-BJC HealthCare's benefit programs touch the community one life at a time.
-Just in 2014, BJC’s hospitals and health service organizations provided more than $690 million in free medical care, health professionals education, medical research and community outreach efforts.
+BJC HealthCare's community benefit programs touch the community one life at a time.
+In 2018 alone, BJC’s hospitals and health service organizations provided more than $800 million in free medical care, health professionals education, medical research and community outreach efforts..

 BJC Community Health Services

 BJC’s Community Health Services provide affordable health-related programs to local groups.
 Clients can be employees of a corporation, members of a church or civic organization, or fellow BJC employees.